 control software, which is now also used at the observatory in Linz.

-Austrian amateur astronomer Martin Bressler (b.
-1912) started his astrometric program on
+Austrian amateur astronomer Martin Bressler (1912-2009) started his astrometric program on

 minor planets in 1982.
 Always eager to learn new techniques, he enthusiastically switched